 PM Modi govt readies for early engagement with Biden-Harris administration

 New Delhi, Nov 09: The Narendra Modi government is planning on engaging the Joe Biden administration.
-There are plans for early engagements with the new dispensation in the US and the Modi government will invite Vice President elect, Kamala Harris to India soon after she takes oath on January 20.
+There are plans for early engagements with the new dispensation in the US and the Modi government will invite Vice President-elect, Kamala Harris to India soon after she takes oath on January 20.

 Heartiest congratulations @KamalaHarris!
 Your success is pathbreaking, and a matter of immense pride not just for your chittis, but also for all Indian-Americans.
 I am confident that the vibrant India-US ties will get even stronger with your support and leadership, PM Modi had said in a tweet.